aws-samples/aws-secure-environment-accelerator/README.md

 #### Create an Accelerator Configuration File

-1. You can use the [`config.example.json`](./config.example.json) file as base (Use the version in branch "Desired-Config-will-require-perimeter-redeploy").
+1. You can use the [`config.example.json`](./config.example.json) file as base (from the master branch)
 2. Make sure to update the account names and email addresses to match the ones in your account, or that you want to create.

    ***THIS REQUIRES EXTENSIVE PREPARATION AND PLANNING.
 Expected file content and values will be defined in future***

    ***AT THIS TIME, DO NOT INCLUDE any workload accounts, as it will slow down the deployment process***
-      (ALZ AVM takes 42 minutes per sub-account)
+      ALZ AVM takes 42 minutes per sub-account, we can add additional AWS workload accounts at a later time.

 3. Create an S3 bucket in your master account, preferably encrypted with the `AwsLandingZoneKMSKey` KMS key, and versioning enabled.
-4. place your config file, named `config.json`, in your new bucket
+4. Place your config file, named `config.json`, in your new bucket

 #### Deploy the Accelerator Installer Stack

-1. You can find the latest release in the repository: https://github.com/aws-samples/aws-pbmm-accelerator/tree/master/reference-artifacts/deployment
+1. You can find the latest release in the repository: https://github.com/aws-samples/aws-pbmm-accelerator/tree/master/reference-artifacts/deployment (master branch)
 2. Download the CloudFormation template `AcceleratorInstaller.template.json`
 3. Use the template to deploy a new stack in your AWS account.
-4. Fill out the required parameters.
+4. Fill out the required parameters - ***LEAVE THE DEFAULTS UNLESS SPECIFIED BELOW***
 5. Specify stack name STARTING with `PBMMAccel-` (case sensitive)
+6. Change `ConfigS3Bucket` to the name of the bucket holding your configuaration file.
+7. Add an `Email` address to be used for notification of code releases.
+8. Change `GithubBranch` to the latest stable branch (currently master, case sensitive)
-6. Apply a tag on the stack, `Accelerator=PBMM` (case sensitive).
+9. Apply a tag on the stack, Key=`Accelerator`, Value=`PBMM` (case sensitive).

 You should now see a CodePipline project in your account that deploys the Accelerator state machine.
 The Accelerator state machine should start automatically and deploy the Accelerator in your account.
+The configuration file should be moved into Code Commit.
+From this point forward, you must update your configuration file in CodeCommit.

 After the pipline executes, the state machine will execute (Step functions).

-7. After the perimeter account is created in AWS Organizations, but before the ALZ AVM finishes login to the sub-account and activate the Fortinet Fortigate BYOL AMI and the Fortinet FortiManager BYOL AMI.
+10. After the perimeter account is created in AWS Organizations, but before the ALZ AVM finishes login to the sub-account and activate the Fortinet Fortigate BYOL AMI and the Fortinet FortiManager BYOL AMI.

+***STOP HERE, YOU ARE DONE***

+***BELOW IS OUTDATED/INCORRECT***

 ### Using the Command-Line (Not required if followed above process)